 At the same time, coastal marshes and the vast array of wildlife that lives in them are at risk when seas rise, and we must set aside areas for marshes to adapt.
-When water gets too deep, marshes can actually move, or migrate, to slightly higher ground.
-But roads, housing developments and other infrastructure can block those migration spaces, eliminating critical habitat for shellfish, gamefish and waterfowl that support fishing and hunting industries.
+When water gets too deep, marshes can move, or migrate, to slightly higher ground.
+But roads, housing developments and other infrastructure can block those migration spaces, eliminating critical habitat for shellfish, gamefish, and waterfowl that support fishing and hunting industries.

 Safeguarding communities from flooding and storms

 Not all of our Southern neighbors have the financial means to relocate when storms bear down or when their homes become unlivable because of rising seas and frequent flooding.
 It is a critical and moral duty to help these communities adapt to rising seas or help them relocate to safer areas.